vicamo/kteam-tools/cranky/docs/sru-cycles.md

 used now is not to create any kernel related task cards.
 Those will be added in the next step.

-After the board is created, the people involved in the SRU cycle need to be manually added to the board and the key persons given ‘admin’ permissions.
+People involved in the SRU cycle will be automatically added to the board and the key persons given ‘admin’ permissions.

 Next, kernel tasks would be created by "create-kernel-tasks" which would create tracking bugs and (if not for development) also add crank turn cards to the